AaronDyke/custom-domain-microservices-api/README.md

 ## What does this create?
 After `cdk deploy '*'` is run there are two CloudFormation templates deployed on your AWS account.
 Each template deploys:
 * 1 API Gateway
-* 2 lambda functions (as integrations of API methods)
+* 2 Lambda functions (as integrations of API methods)
 * 1 Base path mapping to your API Gateway Custom domain

 Don't forget to clean up once you are done exploring the deployed resources by using the `cdk destroy '*'` command